Configuring the Inbound Gateway

 Gmail

-1. Sign into Google Workspace Admin with your administrator credentials.
+1. Sign in to the Google Workspace admin console with your administrator credentials.

 note